TedTschopp/tedt.org/_posts/Drafts/2018-05-11-Of-Maps-and-Monsters-the-Right-Way-to-Populate-a-World.md

 subtitle:
 subtitle-url:
 quote:
-excerpt: "This work is the beginning of a collection of notes on Monsters and Maps.\
-    \  In the future I will split this out into several different sections.
-I wanted\
-    \ to start wtih what I had here and start working my thoughts out while getting\
-    \ some of this out of my head and into a place I can review and look at. \n"
+excerpt: "This work is the beginning of a collection of notes on Monsters and Maps.
+In the future I will split this out into several different sections.
+I wanted to start wtih what I had here and start working my thoughts out while getting some of this out of my head and into a place I can review and look at."
 source:
 source-url:
 call-to-action: